Raft crew paddling through Grade 4 rapids on the Tully River surrounded by lush World Heritage rainforest

 Medical declaration: You'll complete a medical questionnaire and sign a liability waiver (online or on paper) before rafting.

 Rafting is not suitable for anyone who is pregnant.
 You will not be permitted to raft if you are under the influence of alcohol or drugs (no refund).
-Certain medical conditions may exclude you — if in doubt, consult your doctor before booking and discuss with the operator.
+Certain medical conditions — including heart conditions, recent back/neck/shoulder surgery, epilepsy, and severe asthma — may exclude you.
+If in doubt, consult your doctor before booking and discuss with the operator.
+They'd rather know early than turn you away on the day.

 Minimum age: 13 years for the Tully River (12 for the Barron River).
 All participants under 18 must be accompanied by a parent or guardian who co-signs the liability waiver.